-Burden of Truth season two started airing in the US and I was wondering how they where going to handle the small town story now that Joanna has moved to a big city.
+Burden of Truth season two started airing in the US, and I was wondering how they were going to handle the small town story now that Joanna has moved to a big city.
 So far, they are showing the two stories in tandem, including Luna and Molly back in Millwood.

 Luna gets the news statutory rape charges have been dropped against her biological father because of a technicality regarding her mom’s birth certificate.
 Luna leaves an angry voicemail for Susanna who comes to Millwood to talk to her.